- 1915(c) Appendix K COVID-19 Addendum

 Further Guidance on Homebound:

 To follow up on the recent Open Line and guidance from our Central office, please do not send amended ISPs into the regional offices to add the temporary, COVID-19-related Homebound service.
 As stated, this service will be added, by DIDD, to all current cost plans with an approved Day service.
-The applicable Homebound service will be effective 3/13/20 for a period of 30 days.
+The applicable Homebound service will be effective March 13, 2020, through July 30, 2020.

 Please note that we will be matching the applicable Homebound service to the provider of residential services or, for those persons who do not have a residential provider, we will assign the applicable Homebound service to his/her current Day service provider.
 For any exceptional circumstances (ex – person will be getting Homebound from PA provider rather than Day provider,), please email the regional administrative services office directly and we will do our best to get the cost plans adjusted accordingly.